 The following is on p.23: ''...some confusion was evident among those who identified themselves as teaching phonics using a ‘first and fast’ approach.
 Of these schools, 85 per cent ‘agreed’ or ‘agreed somewhat’ with the contradictory statement ‘A variety of different methods should be used to teach children to decode words’, as discussed in Section 2.1.

-The May 2013 report confirmed that most teaching is still not consistent with a genuine ‘systematic synthetic phonics approach’.
-It says that ‘The most frequently used ‘core’ phonics programme was Letters and Sounds’ (p.
-23) - L&S itself states in the Notes of Guidance (p.12) that children should not be taught to use other strategies (Jenny Chew.
-RRF message board)
+The May 2013 (and the May 2014) NFER report confirmed that most teaching is still not consistent with a genuine ‘systematic synthetic phonics approach’.
+The report also noted that ‘The most frequently used ‘core’ phonics programme was Letters and Sounds’ (p.
+23) L&S itself states in the Notes of Guidance (p.12) that children should not be taught to use other strategies for decoding.

 X Y1 Phonics Decoding Check ppt. with the facts